Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 The important point is that normalization requires symbol-size knowledge that is not stored directly in the written sign.

-The sign remains text, but the geometry has to be computed during preprocessing.
+The sign remains text, but its spatial layout has to be computed during preprocessing.

 The conceptual point is then clear:

-> the sign must be normalized strongly enough to support durable technical use
+> the sign must be normalized strongly enough to support stable technical use

 ## Core point

 Without this spatial layer, Formal SignWriting risks being misunderstood as only a string format.

-With it, the model becomes visibly and computationally coherent.
+With it, the model becomes visibly coherent and usable in software.